ronxldwilson/disruptiq-notes/openapi-spec-agent/README.md

 The agent can currently:

-- Scan a project directory and identify Python and JavaScript files.
+- Scan a project directory and identify Python, JavaScript, and TypeScript files.
 - Parse Python files and extract Flask route information (`@app.route(...)`).
 - Parse JavaScript files and extract Express route information (`app.get(...)`, `app.post(...)`, etc.).
+- Parse TypeScript files and extract Next.js and Nest.js route information.
 - Generate a basic OpenAPI spec in YAML format, including paths and HTTP methods.

 ## How it Works